-Rickson (pronounced Hickson), son of Helio Gracie, was born into Jiu Jitsu.
+Rickson Gracie (pronounced Hickson), son of Helio Gracie, was born into a Jiu Jitsu family on November 21, 1958.
 At six years old he began competing; at fifteen he started to teach the art; and at eighteen he received his Black Belt.
 At twenty Rickson won his first awe-inspiring victory against the famous 230-pound Brazilian brawler Zulu who until that time had an undefeated record with 140 victories!
-Rickson gained immediate national acclaim as the top free-style fighter, leaving his mark on the history of Jiu Jitsu and the Gracie challenge.
+Rickson Gracie gained immediate national acclaim as the top free-style fighter, leaving his mark on the history of Jiu Jitsu and the Gracie challenge.
 Five years later Zulu requested a rematch and lost to Rickson again, in Maracanazinho before an audience of 20,000 spectators.

 Rickson Gracie established the Rickson Gracie International Jiu Jitsu Association in 1996 in order to help unify the community of Jiu Jitsu.
 Through the Association, the traditional, technical and philosophical aspects of Jiu Jitsu are able to be shared with people around the world.
 Rickson presently competes in invitational tournaments and teaches on Special Tours and seminars as well as at the Rickson Gracie Jiu Jitsu Center in West Los Angeles.
 Rickson’s students credit his teachings with the achievement of great self confidence, heightened awareness, stress reduction, youthful vitality, increased physical energy, balance improvement and inner peace.

 A modern day legend, Rickson Gracie has gained international acclaim for his leadership in disseminating the art and philosophy of Gracie Jiu Jitsu.
 He espouses strong family values and a healthy life-style.
 He is the epitome of discipline, determination and sportsmanship.